Luis Camacho (dancer): Collaboration with Madonna

 In the late 1980s the singer Madonna was looking for talented dancers and was shown a home video of Camacho and Gutierrez voguing at Xtravaganza.
-They auditioned for her and she put them under contract to perform with her in support of her next album and tour - Blonde Ambition.
-The song and video, "Vogue" from the album I'm breathless, was inspired by the ballroom scene, and Camacho and Gutierrez choreographed their sections of the video, filmed by David Fincher.
+They auditioned for her and she put them under contract to perform with her in support of her next album and tour - Blond Ambition.
+The song and video, "Vogue" from the album I'm Breathless, was inspired by the ballroom scene, and Camacho and Gutierrez choreographed their sections of the video, filmed by David Fincher.
 Their choreography was nominated for a 1990 MTV Video Music Award for Best Choreography in a Video.
 Camacho and Gutierrez appeared in the 1990 MTV Video Awards on stage with Madonna for her Marie Antoinette performance.
 They appeared in a Rock the Vote public service announcement.
-Camacho and Gutierrez were part of the Blonde Ambition tour, which performed across North America, Europe and Asia and they appeared in the documentary film Madonna: Truth or Dare (In bed with Madonna) (1991), which followed the worldwide tour.
+Camacho and Gutierrez were part of the Blond Ambition tour, which performed across North America, Europe and Asia and they appeared in the documentary film Madonna: Truth or Dare (In bed with Madonna) (1991), which followed the worldwide tour.

-After the Blonde Ambition tour concluded, Madonna continued to lend support to Camacho and Gutierrez, who performing under the name Jose and Luis, recorded an album, The Queen’s English.
+After the Blond Ambition tour concluded, Madonna continued to lend support to Camacho and Gutierrez, who performing under the name Jose and Luis, recorded an album, The Queen’s English.
 Madonna sang background vocals on this record, which was produced by Madonna's label, Maverick.
-Two other songs, Do it to the rhythm and You want to touch me, appeared on the 1993 Sire Records sampler, New Faces.
+Two other songs, "Do It to the Rhythm" and "You Want to Touch Me" appeared on the 1993 Sire Records sampler New Faces.